Yellow Dog Poop: What It Means

 Sample buyer review: “I just can’t like it enough.
 I cleaned two bags of poop out of our backyard.
 This was easy & convenient to use.
 Super user-friendly.
 I would 1000000% recommend you buy this.
 I can promise you I’ll even be taking it on our walks to pick up messes while we’re out.”

 Most pet parents don’t think about the durability and features of a poop bag until that bag fails.
 Earth Rated has thousands of five-star reviews for good reason: They work.
 These durable, oversized bags are available in scented or unscented varieties, regular or compostable, and measure up to 18 microns thick so they never fail.
-It’s easy to get excited about Earth Rated because these bags are leak-proof, and the light lavender-scented version keeps the stink away.
+Get excited, because these bags are also leak-proof, and the light lavender-scented version keeps the stink away.
 Plus, the company uses recycled materials in their packaging and roll cores and supports animals in need through an annual blanket donation that benefits shelters across the country.

 - Available in standard roll or in grab-and-go and easy-tie varieties

 - Enviro-friendly packaging and roll cores made with recycled materials